DaveyJH/ci-content/pp2/devtools/devtools.md

 - Ideally, you want to get that JavaScript bar to 0 'Unused Bytes'.
 That means all of your script is doing something and it is a great screen shot to add to your README.
-- Don't forget, you can use coverage, the debugger and your live console all at the same time.
-This give you a great arsenal of tools to use in your fight with JavaScript.
+- Don't forget, you can use coverage, or the debugger, and your live console at the same time.
+This gives you a great arsenal of tools to use in your fight with JavaScript.

 ## Question Time